bopcho/GameofThrones-SPA/README.md

 # GameofThrones-SPA

-working on a Game of Thrones SPA with vanilla JavaScript for now.
+working on a Game of Thrones SPA just with vanilla JavaScript for now.
 My main aim is to create a decent looking page displaying characters, houses and quotes using an API.